Contact methods

 - Forte sends a 6-digit verification code to the contact method.

-- The user enters the code in your application.
+- The user enters the code in your app.

-- Your application submits the code to Forte's verification endpoint.
+- Your app submits the code to Forte's verification endpoint.

 Verification rules: